-Dexters come in three solid colors: black, red or dun.
+Dexters come in three solid colors: black, red and dun.
 They are either horned or polled (hornless), with some people preferring to dehorn them.
 We do not typically dehorn our cattle.
 We carry both horned and polled, as well as all three colors of cattle.
 Some variation in the height occurs between carriers of chondrodysplasia (dwarfism) and non-carriers.
 Typical range in height for cows of either type is 34-46 inches with most being 36-42 inches.
 Bulls of either type are normally in the range of 36-50 inches tall, with most being 38-44 inches.

 Dexters are hardy, sturdy cattle that are sure-footed on almost any terrain.
 They thrive on quality pasture or hay, but are also efficient foragers and aggressive browsers, helping to clear brush and weedy areas when given access to them.
 Because of their small size and thriftiness, they require less pasture space than large breed cattle and are easier on the land and fences.
 With so many benefits, Dexters make good sense for the small family farm as well as large ranching operations.
 We love our Dexters!